 (b) publication, in the case of a sound recording, includes the supply of the sound recording to any person or the playing of the sound recording in the hearing of any person.

+6A.
+Display of determined markings and consumer advice

+For the purposes of this Act, a publication, film or computer game is taken not to display determined markings or consumer advice unless the markings are, or advice is, displayed in accordance with any determinations under the Commonwealth Act section 8.

+[Section 6A inserted: No. 36 of 2016 s.
+5.]

 6. Application of Act

+(1) In this section —

+subject to a conditional cultural exemption has the meaning given in the Commonwealth Act section 5.

-This Act does not apply to —
+(2) This Act does not apply to —

 (a) broadcasting services to which the Broadcasting Services Act 1992 of the Commonwealth applies; or